Skip to main content

 BELIEF

-This message specifies a Belief from an other eer that is being shared as part of the consensus algorithm.
+This message specifies a belief from an other peer that is being shared as part of the CPoS consensus algorithm.

 DATA

-This message type provides one encoded Cell of data to the receivening Peer.
+This message type provides one or more encoded cells of data.
 Usually, this will be a component part of a longer message or a response to a MISSING_DATA message.

 QUERY

-Peers SHOULD make a best effort attempt to respond to all queries from permitted clients.
+Peers SHOULD make a best effort attempt to respond to queries from authorised clients.

 Peers MAY reject queries if they are experiencing high demand.
-In such cases Peers SHOULD send a result message with an error code indicating temporary failure due to load.
+In such cases peers MUST attempt to return a result message with an error code indicating temporary failure due to load.

 TRANSACT